1solation/python-aws-serverless-cdk-template/README.md

 - Bundled with `Python 3.9-bullseye` (`-bullseye` variants on local on arm64/Apple Silicon)
 - `Node LTS`
+- CDK & CDK Dia NPM packages
+- Makefile for ease of use with the tooling
+- Managed Hooks Directory

+## Managed Hooks Directory

+Git houses hooks in the `.git` directory, however this folder isn't version controlled and therefore a custom hook is local to each developer.

+The `.githooks` directory is version controlled and is where the hooks should live.

+Note: each new hook will need to be made executable with `chmod+x`, and then run the `make hooks` command to initialise your local hooks correctly.

 # Try Out Development Containers: Python